albin-johansson/tactile/docs/yaml-format.md

 ## `Tileset`

 The `Tileset` node is always defined in an external YAML file, since embedded tilesets are not supported by the Tactile YAML format.
 By default, a tileset that is added to a map in the Tactile editor will be stored next to the main map file.
+Note, the `tiles` node only contains tiles that feature additional data, such as properties and animations.

 |      Attribute |   Type   | Required | Description                                |
 | -------------: | :------: | :------: | :----------------------------------------- |